The average conversion rate across the eCommerce industry is between 2 and 3%. Even the top 25% of companies only manage 5.31%.

 If you have been sending email newsletters less frequently, or your email content is not engaging, then your website traffic and conversion rates will decrease.

 If your conversion rate is dropping, that is a sign that you need to step up your email marketing.
-Here are a few email marketing tips to keep in mind:
+Right from the welcome email series to the sales emails, here are a few tips to keep in mind:

 A. Personalize your email campaigns

 No one likes to read a generic copy that doesn’t resonate with them.